<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 Americans may be hearing — and worrying — more about long-term care for several reasons.

+The rising number of Alzheimer's cases is increasing awareness of the need for better long-term care solutions, including more accessible and affordable services and support for both paid and unpaid caregivers.
 The COVID-19 pandemic exposed the challenges of the LTC system, especially poor staffing levels at the same time that the aging population is growing.

 Recent state and federal efforts to address the LTC crisis have heightened awareness of LTC, or elder care.

-Washington state has created a mandatory payroll tax with an option for employees to opt out if they buy qualifying private LTC insurance.
+LTC Financial Responsibilities ChartWashington state created a mandatory payroll tax with an option for employees to opt out if they bought qualifying private LTC insurance.
 Additional states are currently working on their own solutions, incorporating lessons learned from Washington state’s experience into better ways to cover their residents.

-And the SECURE Act 2.0 signed into law Dec.
+The SECURE Act 2.0 signed into law Dec.
 29, 2022, permits retirement plans to distribute up to $2,500 a year for the payment of premiums for certain specified LTC insurance contracts.

 But whether these efforts will be effective remains unseen.
 For example, some industry experts say the measures in the SECURE 2.0 legislation do not go far enough to incentivize Americans to plan for LTC.

-Life-LTC Hybrid Insurance Gaining Popularity
+Hybrid LTC Insurance Gaining Popularity

 What’s the Future of LTC Insurance?